Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB218', 'Testing Adobe AIR Applications on Mobile Devices')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB218.aspx">KB218</a> Testing Adobe AIR Applications on Mobile Devices

 We have had a couple of questions about whether Rapise can test Adobe AIR based applications running on mobile devices using platforms such as Android.
 This article provides some background and also describes the support Rapise has.
+[We have depreciated support for testing Adobe Flex/Flash applications in Rapise 5.0 and later, so this article is provided for use by existing customers]

 ### <a onclick="return RegisterKbClick('KB219', 'What to do When Rapise Doesn't Display the Web Page DOM?')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB219.aspx">KB219</a> What to do When Rapise Doesn't Display the Web Page DOM?